ccamara/X-odus/README.md

 # X-odus

-A collaborative list to document how relevant organisations and key accounts that have decided to break relationswhips with X and have made a public statement.
+A (hopefully) collaborative list to document how relevant organisations and key accounts that have decided to break relationswhips with X and have made a public statement.

 ## Organisations that have quitted X